Scala: All Your Questions Answered

 Tubi – one of the biggest companies in the world – benefits from Scala, particularly when it comes to strategies.

-In order to provide the best possible experience to its customers, Tubi has to adjust their technology and solutions to make sure it can successfully leverage its huge amount of data.
+In order to provide the best possible experience to its customers, Tubi has to adjust their technology and solutions to ensure it can successfully leverage its huge amount of data.

 Scala stepped up to the plate and was able to support the transformation within Tubi.